Federal Requirements Study Guide for the PTCB Exam

 DEA Controlled Substance Schedules

-As briefly mentioned above, controlled substances are categorized in certain schedules based on their potential for abuse and misuse.
+As briefly mentioned above, the DEA categorizes controlled substances into certain schedules based on their potential for abuse and misuse.
 Schedule I drugs have the highest abuse potential but are not on the market as they are not acceptable medical treatments and lack therapeutic benefit.
 Schedule II drugs have the highest abuse potential for medications currently on the market.
 The risk for abuse and misuse lessens as the schedule number increases, so Schedule V drugs have the lowest risk.

 Calculations Involved

-Since controlled prescriptions have quantity and day supply limitations, it is important to know how to calculate a prescription’s days supply.
-As mentioned above, some states also require that opioid prescriptions do not exceed 100 MME (combined if multiple prescriptions), unless a special exemption is listed.
+Since controlled prescriptions have quantity and day supply limitations, it is important to know how to calculate a prescription’s day supply.
+As mentioned above, some states also require that opioid prescriptions do not exceed 100 MME (combined in the case of multiple prescriptions), unless a special exemption is listed.
 Although the pharmacist is ultimately responsible for making sure each prescription coincides with federal and state regulations, the pharmacy technician should also be knowledgeable to catch inconsistencies before reaching the pharmacist for the final check.

 Here are a few of the most common opioids seen in pharmacy practice and their MME conversion factors: